Epidiah/The-Night-Writer/lol.md

 You've recently found one another, and an ancient nemesis.

 Make characters by assembling the parts you have—deck building.
+Maybe?

 Each Intergalaxian looks drastically different from any other.

-The interchangeables weren't manufactured, they didn't come off of an assembly line.
+This has changed: The interchangeables weren't manufactured, they didn't come off of an assembly line.
 Some artisans had to carefully craft them.
 They are great masterworks.
 They're ornate and each have a distinctive look, the signatures of their creators.

 ## Interesting Hooks